 Between the years of 1995 and 2009, 177 Britons, mainly under the age of 30, died from vCJD (Variant Creutzfeldt-Jakob Disease), after eating beef infected with bovine spongiform encephalopathy (BSE), more commonly known as Mad Cow Disease.
-And as a BBC2 documentary, “Mad Cow Disease – The Great British Beef Scandal”, to be aired tonight (11th July) reveals, this was a man-made disease, caused by reckless agricultural policies that put commercialism ahead of public health.
+And as a BBC2 documentary, "Mad Cow Disease - The Great British Beef Scandal", that was aired (11th July 2019) reveals, this was a man-made disease, caused by reckless agricultural policies that put commercialism ahead of public health.

 In the late 1980s, scientists were deeply concerned about the possibility of BSE, a dreadfully fatal disease of cattle in the UK, affecting humans.
 Indeed, one microbiologist, Dr Stephen Dealler, went on television to express his concerns.
 The evidence was coming to light that the disease was transferable to humans, and he was worried as 1.5 million people could have already eaten infected beef.
 His views contradicted the agricultural policies of the then Thatcher government and the food industry, who both were determined to promote and maintain the production of British beef to feed the country's insatiable appetite for meat since the 1970s.
 Dr Dealler was claimed he was silenced after his television appearance, being moved from a research role to administration.